Strategic Planning for Everyone

 The Strategic Plan is a combination of a ten year financial plan, that forecasts both expenses and sales, and a written plan that looks at the opportunities and threats to the organization.
 When writing this plan you should start with where you want the organization to be in ten years.
 Then look at what is happening in the state, country and larger world that will affect your winery.
 If you have ever written a business plan, you will find a strong correlation between the business plan and a Strategic Plan.

 Where do you want to be in 10 years?
-To get started ask yourself some questions:
+Ask yourself some questions:

 - What is your ultimate sales or net income target?
 For many small wineries this is where the owners salary comes from.
 Is it enough to pay expenses and put away for retirement?
 Will all of the winery debt be covered?